Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 More tips and tricks about SCCM Bandwidth Optimization are given in the following sections.

-Branch Cache can help increase network responsiveness of centralized applications when they are accessed from remote offices, and users in those offices can experience as if they are working on their local area network.
-Branch Cache also helps in reducing WAN utilization.
+A branch Cache can help increase centralised applications’ network responsiveness when accessed from remote offices.
+Users in those offices can experience working on their local area network.
+The Branch Cache also helps reduce WAN utilization.

 Your system must meet the following requirements to use Branch Cache: